Galaxy populations in protoclusters at cosmic noon: Formation histories of protocluster galaxies

-The redshift evolution of C-Gals and C-LAEs is generally similar; this is expected given that LAEs are modeled to be a subset of C-Gals albeit slightly skewed toward low-mass systems (see Section~\ref{sec:model}).
-Cluster galaxies experience rapid quenching commencing at $z\approx 1.6$ when SFR and sSFR values fall off steeply, while their field counterparts (F-Gals) continue forming stars until much later, at $z\approx 0.8$.
-While both C-Gals and F-Gals will grow to have a stellar extent of $\log \Mstar/M_\odot \sim 10.5$ by $z=0$, their large-scale environment, characterized by the host halo mass $M_{200}$, will be dramatically different.
-While the great majority of F-Gals will be in a small group-like environment with $\log M_{200}/M_\odot \approx 13$, the halos hosting cluster galaxies will rapidly undergo multiple mergers, growing into $\log M_{200}/M_\odot\approx 14-15$ in total mass.
+The redshift evolution of C-Gal and C-LAE is generally similar; this is expected given that LAEs are modeled to be a subset of C-Gal albeit slightly skewed toward low-mass systems (see Section~\ref{sec:model}).
+Cluster galaxies experience rapid quenching commencing at $z\approx 1.6$ when SFR and sSFR values fall off steeply, while their field counterparts (F-Gal) continue to form stars until much later, at $z\approx 0.8$.
+While both C-Gal and F-Gal will grow to have a stellar extent of $\log \Mstar/M_\odot \sim 10.5$ by $z=0$, their large-scale environment, characterized by the host halo mass $M_{200}$, will be dramatically different.
+While the great majority of F-Gal will be in a small group-like environment with $\log M_{200}/M_\odot \approx 13$, the halos hosting cluster galaxies will rapidly undergo multiple mergers, growing into $\log M_{200}/M_\odot\approx 14-15$ in total mass.
 The slight decrease of stellar content in cluster galaxies between $z=0$ and the time of quenching is due to the mass loss expected from stellar evolution.

-The third and fourth columns of Figure~\ref{fig:TNG300_100_comp_z4} compare the results obtained from TNG300 and TNG100.
-The overall agreement is good in all four probed quantities.
-As expected, the descendant masses ($M_{200}$) of C-Gals and C-LAEs are lower in TNG100 as the volume is smaller and thus contains fewer high-mass systems than TNG300. (see Section~\ref{sec:Protocluster_Selection} and Table~\ref{tab:TNG_protocluster_properties}).
-In TNG100, quenching occurs at a later time for both cluster and field galaxies, moving from $z\approx 1.6$ to $\approx 1$ for cluster galaxies, and from $z \approx 0.8$ to $\approx 0.4$ in the average field.
+The second and fourth columns of Figure~\ref{fig:TNG300_100_comp_z4} compare the results obtained from TNG300 and TNG100.
+While the overall agreement is good in all four probed quantities, it can be seen that in TNG100, quenching occurs at a later time for both cluster and field galaxies relative to TNG300 predictions, moving from $z\approx 1.6$ to $\approx 1$ for cluster galaxies, and from $z \approx 0.8$ to $\approx 0.4$ in the average field.
+This difference is mainly driven by halo masses.
+As discussed in Section~\ref{sec:Protocluster_Selection} and listed in Table~\ref{tab:TNG_protocluster_properties}, the descendant masses ($M_{200}$) of TNG100 structures are lower compared to those in TNG300 due to its smaller volume, resulting in late quenching for their galaxy constituents.
+Similarly, even for the field galaxies, the host halo masses in TNG100 are lower than those in TNG300.
+Different resolutions of these simulations may also contribute to these variations, as the lower resolution in TNG100 may affect the treatment of small-scale processes such as gas cooling, feedback, and star formation.

 It is challenging to confront these TNG predictions against observational data.
 Unlike TNG predictions that trace the same galaxies across cosmic time, the progenitor-descendant relationship between real clusters identified at different cosmic epochs is poorly understood.
 For example, based on the clustering measurements of 277 galaxy clusters identified in the IRAC Shallow Cluster Survey \citep[ISCS:][]{icsc}, \citet{brodwin07} concluded that the host halo masses at the time of observation remain similar ($\approx 10^{13.8}M_\odot$) at $z\approx 0.5$ and $z\approx 1$.
 The result implies that there is no direct evolutionary connection between these cluster subsamples.
 In the very large cluster samples assembled by \citet{trudeau24} based on the Massive and Distant Clusters of WISE Survey 2 (MaDCoWS2), which consist of over 10,000 systems at $z=0.5-2.0$, clustering measurements do not yet exist.